 While this question may seem out of place in a post about the best time to visit Las Vegas, it’s actually really important to answer.
 Between big events, conventions, holidays, determining how long to spend in Las Vegas is crucial to having a great experience.
 I always recommend visiting for three nights.

 Here’s how I would determine which three nights to visit Las Vegas:

-First, choose whether you to be around lots of people.
+- Do you want crowds?
+Choose whether you to be around lots of people.
 If you want the hustle and chaos of The Strip, come to town for a weekend, holiday, or special event.
 If you’re not a fan of big crowds, I recommend staying from Sunday to Wednesday.

-Next, you need to decide if the cost of your hotel room is a big concern.
+- Are you concerned about the price?
+You need to decide if the cost of your hotel room is a big concern.
 If it isn’t, come on a weekend when the weather is nice in May, June, or September.
 If you want to save some money, come in the off-season in November, December, or January.
 If you want to save money and enjoy the sun, try a midweek stay in July or August.

+- Do you want to lounge in the pool?
 If you do, temperatures are best in May, early June, and September.
 If you don’t care about the pool, you can visit during any season.

+- Do you want to see a show or party at a nightclub?
 Las Vegas shows and nightclubs have dark nights with no performances.
 Typically these fall on Monday, Tuesday, and Wednesday nights.
 So your options may be limited with a midweek stay.

 Regardless of when you visit Las Vegas, there will always be great live music, excellent food, and incredible entertainment.

 Whether you visit when spring is budding in April or the season change in November, Las Vegas is ready to welcome you to our fine city.

 Conclusion: When Is The Best Time To Visit Las Vegas?